 - If you are a ministry leader, please consider the needs of your whole groups when requesting accommodations.
 If you are attending an event, please feel free to contact the church office or the ministry leader if you have questions about the policy for that event.

 - You may expect to see gradual adjustments to various precautions and groups over the next few months.

-You may be wondering why, with so few restrictions in other parts of your life, Grace continues to require masks.
+You may be wondering why, with so few restrictions in other parts of your life, Grace continues to require masks during times of significant community transmission.
 We thank you for your patience on this matter.
 Throughout the pandemic, Grace has taken a cautious approach to covid, and it has served us well.
-The philosophy behind our cautious approach has to do with our commitment to err on the side of protection of and inclusivity towards our most vulnerable members: those at high risk of severe covid due to age, immunocompromised status, or preexisting conditions; those who are still too young to be vaccinated.
+The philosophy behind our cautious approach has to do with our commitment to err on the side of protection of and inclusivity towards our most vulnerable members: those at high risk of severe covid due to age, immunocompromised status, or preexisting conditions.
 We recognize that other parts of our society have moved on, and we believe the church has unique position as an intergenerational community and a community whose God has always had a heart for the most vulnerable.